B-cabrera/hwcalendar-mern/README.md

 A personal project to practice developing a web application with the MERN stack (MongoDB, Express.js, React.js, and Node.js).

 ### Ideas
-- React Toaster for Notifications like invalid input
+- React Toastify for Notifications like invalid input

 ### Reminders
-- [ ] Google Calendar API
+- Notify user that event has been created when add gc event button is pressed
+- Look into React Toastify

 ### Progress
 Current Phase: Google Calendar API